 Visible automation keeps the team aligned and gives site leaders a clearer view of work already done.

-If AI helps organize or summarize recruitment context, the product language should stay precise.
-AI can support intake organization, triage visibility, or draft workflow notes, but final trial decisions remain with authorized people.
+If software helps organize or summarize recruitment context, the product language should stay precise.
+Automation can support intake organization, triage visibility, or draft workflow notes, but final trial decisions remain with authorized people.

 That distinction matters for patient trust and for enterprise buyers evaluating risk.